 Managing Risk in Sport and Recreation: The Essential Guide for Loss Prevention (Human Kinetics 2009)

-If you’re looking for even more book marketing strategies and ideas, check out some of these blogs on marketing and book promotion:
+If you’re looking for even more book marketing tips and ideas, check out some of these blogs on marketing and book promotion: